chaijosh/sp26_ee533_lab6/Compiler/Readme.md

 ### Running the Tool
 1. Place your input assembly file in the root directory.
-   * If using raw custom assembly, name it `input.asm`.
+   * If using raw custom assembly, name it `debug.asm`.
    * If compiling from GCC, name it `sort.s` (and adjust the `FILENAME` variable in the script).
 2. Run the script:
    ```bash